-Whether you are in need of a gender-neutral nursery space or simply looking for a bright and cheery color to brighten your little one’s day, yellow is definitely a nursery do!
+Whether you need a gender-neutral nursery space or are simply looking for a bright and cheery color to brighten your little one’s day, yellow is a nursery do.
 This rich and energetic shade is making a serious comeback, ranging in hues from soft and subtle buttercreams to bold and delicious shades of sunny citrus and sumptuous mustard.
 And with so many new color pairings and surprising paint trends, you’re certain to find something to love!

 Looking for a little inspiration?
-You’ll love these 10 fresh and modern takes on yellow nurseries!Continue to 2 of 10 below.
+You’ll love these fresh and modern takes on yellow nurseries.

 Working with a tight budget?
-This design trick won’t leave you broke!
-With this easy-to-use stencil, a can of Benjamin Moore's yellow rain coat 2020-40, and a little DIY know-how, you too can rock this look in your nursery for less than $75!Continue to 3 of 10 below.
+This design trick won’t leave you broke.
+With an easy-to-use stencil, a can of Benjamin Moore's yellow raincoat 2020-40, and a little DIY know-how, you too can rock this look in your nursery for less than $75.Continue to 2 of 9 below.

 Bold Color Cribs

-This sweet little girl’s room, spotted on Style Me Pretty boosts a soft blush pallet with a an energetic shade of yellow, that draws the eye directly to the baby's crib.
-As if that's not where you were looking anyway...Continue to 4 of 10 below.
+This sweet little girl’s room spotted on Style Me Pretty boosts a soft blush pallet with an energetic shade of yellow, that draws the eye directly to the baby's crib (as if that's not where you were looking anyway).Continue to 3 of 9 below.

 This beautiful, whimsical nursery room, created by Joni of Lay Baby Lay, pairs a cool aqua blue with a burst of bright and citrusy yellow for a look that’s as fresh and inviting as a tall glass of lemonade on a sunny day.
-The clean and simple design allows the room’s relaxing palette—not to mention the the fun light fixture and ottoman accents—to really shine.Continue to 5 of 10 below.
+The clean and simple design allows the room’s relaxing palette—not to mention the fun light fixture and ottoman accents—to shine.Continue to 4 of 9 below.

 Dreaming of daffodils and daisies for your little lady?
-To have her living in full bloom, check out these charming floral nurseries in full bloom!Continue to 6 of 10 below.
+To have her living in full bloom, check out these charming floral nurseries in full bloom.Continue to 5 of 9 below.

 Rich and vibrant, mustard yellow is a bold and unexpected nursery pleasure.
 Designed by Brittany Porter, the style maven and photographer behind Bposh Photos, this modern nursery space is as unique as they come, layering in patterns and patterns in a way that works so well.
-We counted 7, how many do you see?Continue to 9 of 10 below.
+We counted seven, how many do you see?Continue to 8 of 9 below.

 Vintage Yellow and Pink

-Featured on Project Nursery, this adorable, faux-vintage girl’s room boasts a tag team finish using traditional, pink decor finishes to bring the pale yellow walls to life in rosy hues.
-A handful of mint green accents help give the space a sweet, sherbert-inspired feel.Continue to 10 of 10 below.
+Ashley Farina Vaughan shared this lovely nursery on Project Nursery.
+This adorable, faux-vintage girl’s room boasts a tag-team finish using traditional, pink decor finishes to bring the pale yellow walls to life in rosy hues.
+A handful of mint green accents help give the space a sweet, sherbert-inspired feel.Continue to 9 of 9 below.

 Wall Art Wonder